 Some of these visions and dreams have come true over the years.
 And others have not.

 After reflecting at length on what differentiated the dreams and visions that came to fruition from those that didn’t, I have come to the conclusion that there are three significant factors.

 One is quite simply that some of the things my mind (and ego) believed I needed to have were not in the best interests of my spirit, aligned with my true purpose, or in service to something greater than myself.
 Believe me, I have had many occasions to thank God for unanswered prayers that I originally believed would have been the best thing that could have happened.

 Don’t push the river.

 The energy you would otherwise expend trying to make something happen, or lamenting over something that fell through can be much better directed.
-Our willingness to let go is buffered by a strong faith that things are happening in a way that will serve your highest interest.
+Our willingness to let go is buffered by a strong faith that things are happening in a way that will serve our highest interest.
 In retrospect, we often see how things fell together in a way that helped us get where we are now – though at the time it just felt frustrating and disappointing.
-Cultivating this faith helps us to recognize and act on new and different opportunities that are much more aligned with our true purpose in live.
+Cultivating this faith helps us to recognize and act on new and different opportunities that are much more aligned with our true purpose in life.